apptentive/apptentive-titanium/README.md

+# Notice!

+**Hello**.
+The Apptentive Titanium Module has been discontinued and is no longer supported.
+We are still actively maintaining our [iOS](http://github.com/apptentive/apptentive-ios) and [Android](http://github.com/apptentive/apptentive-android) SDKs.
+If you have any questions, please contact us at [support@apptentive.com](mailto:support@apptentive.com?subject=Titanium%20Module).

+---
+---

 # Apptentive Titanium Module

 The Apptentive Titanium module allows you to add a quick and easy in-app-feedback mechanism to your Titanium applications.
 Feedback is sent to the Apptentive web service.